libris/librisxl/README.md

 * Applications
     * `apix_export/`
-        Exports data from Libris-XL back to Voyager (the old system).
+        Exports data from Libris XL back to Voyager (the old system).
     * `harvesters/`
         An OAIPMH harvester.
 Servlet web application.
     * `importers/`
         Java application to load or reindex data into the system.
     * `oaipmh/`
         Servlet web application.
-OAIPMH service for LIBRISXL
+OAIPMH service for Libris XL
     * `rest/`
         A servlet web application.
 The REST and other HTTP APIs
 * Tools